Deep Generative Models / Summer 2026

 Course Project

 The course project procedure is illustrated in a seperate page.
-In a nutshell, however, the project will be in groups.
-Each group selects a topic from the predefined project list.
-Each group will then work on the project through the semester and present its final result at the end in a report and a short presentation.
-You have the option to choose your topic.
-In this case, your topic should be confirmed by the instructor and your project work description should be prepared to prepare to that of predefined ones.
+In a nutshell, the project will be in groups of 3.
+Each group selects a topic and work on the project through the semester and present its final result at the end in a report and a short presentation.
 The course project is the key evaluator and comprises 30% of the course work.